-How did you count #files in the root directory?
+• How did you count #files in the root directory?
 1s | wc -1

-- How did you count #files in the root directory?
-1s | wc -1 - Unix command-line programs read text from stdin and write to stdout (errors go to stderr).
+- How did you count #files in the root directory? ls | wc -l - Unix command-line programs read text from stdin and write to stdout (errors go to stderr).
 Chain one command's stdout to the next's stdin with '|'.

-- How did you count #files in the root directory?
-1s | wc -1 - Unix command-line programs read text from stdin and write to stdout (errors go to stderr).
+- How did you count #files in the root directory? ls | wc -l - Unix command-line programs read text from stdin and write to stdout (errors go to stderr).
 Chain one command's stdout to the next's stdin with '|'.